About Venable Elementary School

 Venable Elementary School opened in the University of Virginia neighborhood in 1925.
 The school was named for Colonel Charles Scott Venable, who was a Civil War soldier, professor of mathematics at the University of Virginia and author of arithmetic books for children.
 Later additions on the north end added an auditorium/gym wing.
 The playground/picnic area was constructed in May 1995 as a community project.
 Venable, along with now-closed Lane High, were the first Charlottesville schools to be integrated when the “Charlottesville Twelve” entered the schools on September 8, 1959.
 In recent years, Venable and other Charlottesville City Schools have often hosted members of the “Venable Twelve” to speak to students about their experiences integrating the schools.

 Meet the Administrators

-Principal Erin Kershner has a B.A. in English & American Literature from Brown University, and two master’s degrees from UNC-Chapel Hill.
+Principal Erin Kershner has a B.A. in English & American Literature from Brown University, two master’s degrees from UNC-Chapel Hill, and a doctorate in Education Policy, Planning, and Leadership from the College of William and Mary.
 She began her teaching career in rural northeastern North Carolina as a middle school language arts teacher through Teach For America.
-Ms. Kershner has also worked as a Teach for America administrator, a college writing teacher, an assistant principal, a human resources administrator, and the principal at a school in Raleigh, NC.
-She became the principal of Venable in 2011.
+Dr. Kershner held various leadership roles at the building and central office levels in Durham, Chapel Hill, and Raleigh, NC prior to becoming the principal of Venable in 2011.

 Assistant Principal Valeta Paige has a B.S. in Elementary Education from Hampton University and a MEd from U.Va.
-She has filled a wide variety of roles in Charlottesville City Schools: 3rd and 4th grade classroom teacher, Quest teacher, instructional coordinator, and the principal of Jackson-Via.
+She has filled a wide variety of roles in Charlottesville City Schools: Quest teacher, instructional coordinator, and the principal of Jackson-Via (1990-2003).
 She has served as the assistant principal at Venable since 2004.
-She has three children and one grandchild.
+She has three children and four grandchildren.